Jason-D123/comp122-s23/README.md

        - Generate new SSH key: Create an empty passphrase
          * Adding your SSH key to the ssh-agent:  SKIP
        - Add a new SSH key
-       - Test yoyur SSH connection
+       - Test your SSH connection
      - I'll have more to say about SSH in future lectures.

   1. Setup your local comp122 environment: <br/>
-     Launch a gitbash (Windows) or Launch a terminal (All other OSes)
+     Launch a gitbash (Windows), or Launch a terminal (All other OSes)
       1. Create the canonical folder for the class: \~/classes/comp122
          ```
          mkdir -p ~/classes/